Dixit8568/git-bisect-exercise/README.md

 # Git bisect exercise

 The script `get_pi.py` calculates pi using the 100 first terms of the Nilakantha series.
 It should produce 3.141592 but it does not.
-It produces 3.264592 using the last commit:
+The script broke and produces 3.264592 using the last commit:
 ```
 $ python get_pi.py

 3.2645924109719804
 ```

 At each commit, the 100 terms were reshuffled.
-At some point within the 1000 first commits, an error was introduced.
+At some point within the 500 first commits, an error was introduced.
 The only thing we know is that the first commit worked correctly.